 Admission Requirements.
 The applicant for admission to the M.B.A. program must show high promise of success in post graduate business study as measured by undergraduate grades, scores on the Graduate Management Admissions Test (GMAT) and other relevant criteria.
-An applicant whose baccalaureate degree is from an international institution must present a score of at least 400 on the GMAT.
 An applicant whose native language is not English must present a score of at least 550 on the TOEFL or a 6.5 on the IELTS.